List of Farm to Market Roads in Texas (400–499): FM 490

 Farm to Market Road 490 (FM 490) is a 69 mi route in Starr, Hidalgo, and Willacy counties.
 Beginning at FM 755 between Rio Grande City and La Gloria, the road heads east through a rural area comprising farm lands and oil wells.
 The road eventually leaves Starr County for Hidalgo and comes to the community of McCook where some small businesses, homes, and churches are found.
 In this town, a 2 mi concurrency begins with FM 681.
 In the vicinity of the road's interchange with I-69C/US 281, it briefly enters the Edinburg city limits and passes the entrance to South Texas International Airport at Edinburg.
 East of here, the road begins to make successive 90-degree bends but still maintains an overall heading of east.
-The final town in Hidalgo County through which FM 490 passes is Hargill where it intersects FM 493.
+FM 490 then passes through Hargill, where it intersects FM 493.

 The remainder of the road through Willacy County passes mainly through unincorporated rural areas no passing through any settlements, though it does pass near Lasara at its intersection with FM 1015.
 It also passes near Raymondville where it crosses US 77 Bus.
 Surrounding this intersection are some large stores and housing complexes.
 East of this intersection, FM 490 has an interchange with I-69E and US 77.
 10 mi later, the road ends at FM 1420 near the settlement of Willamar.

-FM 490 was created on June 26, 1945, running from its intersection with US 281 to the Hidaldo-Willacy county line.
+FM 490 was created on June 26, 1945, running from its intersection with US 281 to the Hidalgo–Willacy county line.
 On November 11, 1948, it was slightly extended east to FM 88.
 The next extension occurred on January 20, 1958, when it was extended over the entire length of FM 2059 to end at FM 681.
 On February 15, 1958, FM 490 was extended over FM 1561 to end at FM 755.
 FM 490 was extended east from FM 88 to FM 1015 on May 6, 1964, and to FM 2099 on June 1 of that year, over the entire length of FM 1432.
-The final eastward extension to FM 1420 occurred on June 1, 1965.
+The eastward extension to FM 1420 occurred on June 1, 1965.